World FGM Map

 Common ages: FIrst months or weeks of life

-Practicing groups: Among Muslim women (FGC promoted as obligatory religious requirement)
+Affected groups: Among Muslim women (FGM promoted as obligatory religious requirement)

-Terminology: Sunat/Sunat Perempuan (Malay, circumcision/females sunnah or tradition).
+Terminology: Sunat/Sunat Perempuan (Malay, circumcision/females sunnah or tradition) ‘Pemotongan dan/atau Pelukaan Genitalia Perempuan' (Bahasa, cutting and/or Injuring Female Genitalia).

 Regional information: Spead across country